NewberryDIS/hfsgatsby/src/markdown-pages/text/page_1.17.md

     </div>
 </figure>

 All of these study aids actually appeared in the book, along with a very thorough word index to the plays.
 But it is less clear that the results Fabrini claimed for it could have been achieved: "All this is arranged in such an order that, for anyone who understands Latin, the Latin here (that is, the text [of Terence]) will explain the commentary and will teach him the vernacular; and so that anyone who understands only the vernacular will be able with this commentary to learn the Latin."
 Since the book was never published outside Italy, however, we must take the first of these processes to mean that the Latin of Terence could inform and improve writing in Tuscan, not actually teach the language to foreigners.
-The author a
+The author also claimed that his book contains "an interpretation of both the vernacular and Latin in which are declared the general rules of both languages."
+(76) The ultimate goal was that the reader should be able to "express any and all vernacular words and ideas in good Latin, according to the usage of Terence."
+(77)

 <figure class="mkdn-figure">
     <div onClick="createLightbox('/images_full/1.00_Chapter_One/Greenlee-5100-.T31-1548,-Il-Terentio-latino-comentato-in-lingua-toscana,-folo.ij-recto.jpg')" data="/images_full/0.00_Introduction/Wing-ZP-535.D175Negrotitle.jpg" class="mkdn-image-link" id="lbimage">